Here is how I am voting for Judicial Candidates on the Los Angeles County November 4th Ballot:

 November 4, 2014 Ballot

 The following analyses of the November propositions are my own interpretation, viewed from a politically conservative point of view.
-They are not the official position of the Republican Party, although the recommendations of the Republican Party may be the same.
-As far as I know the Republican Party has not as yet taken an official position on the propositions.
+They are not the official position of the Republican Party, although the recommendations of the Republican Party are the same other than for Propostions 1 and 2.
 My explanation for the voting recommendation is included under each proposition.
+I have also included links to some articles that support my position on the Propositions.
 Feel free to contact me if you have questions or if you want to challenge my recommendation.

 ALLIANCE FOR LIBERTY